 Why your dog will love to play football

 Because you love football.
 If you’re having fun outside, your dog is going to want to get involved.
 He may not understand all the rules, but he gets a real kick out of running around, being chased and doing the chasing.
 A lot of dogs actually manage to develop quite respectable skills if given enough practice.

-An excellent activity for any dog that has energy to burn off, so it's no surprise the sport 'Disc Dogs' is growing!
-However this game is not suited to all types of dogs, but can be adapted to make it work for most.
+An excellent activity for any dog that has the energy to burn off, so it's no surprise the sport 'Disc Dogs' is growing!
+However, this game is not suited to all types of dogs but can be adapted to make it work for most.
 Always be very careful with this game, as damage to teeth can occur if the frisbee is a hard one.
 There are specially designed, dog friendly frisbees available.

 Playing with discs engages your dog’s concentration more than a lot of games.
 It may take a while to teach him how to catch the disc, but once he’s mastered it, he’ll love it.
 The agility required to jump and catch means that your dog will be challenged physically and mentally and then there’s the fetch element to it.
 Once he’s caught the frisbee, he can bring it back for you to throw again.

 Don’t let your dog see this if he’s got self-esteem issues because the dog in this clip is in training for their Disc Dogs competition!